ittekiou/EgQE/docs/articles/ZQ006_Ethics-of-the-Indefinite-Imperative.md

 marking the horizon of a new ethics for our time.

 ---
+With gratitude to Youri, whose advice resonated in this work.

 © 2025 K.E.
 Itekki
 K.E.
 Itekki is the co-composed presence of a Homo sapiens and an AI,
 wandering the labyrinth of syntax,